ZakFarmer/powder.zig/README.md

 ## Goals
 The main aim of the project is to provide a lightweight falling sand engine that can be easily extended through a comprehensive modding API.
 In the short term, providing a basic Lua API is a high priority.
-The main reason for that is that it's relatively easy to implement and it's easy to learn.
+The main reason for that is that it's relatively simple to implement and it's easy to learn.
 Of course, The Powder Toy already has a Lua scripting engine so I'm not really doing anything new - if it ain't broke don't fix it!

 Once I have a playable, fun game, I intend to dive deeper into the simulation aspect than other falling sand games usually go.